CameronGibson/Angular-and-Docker/README.md

-# ImageDock
+# ImageDocker

-This project is intended to be a dockerized CRUD application for transacting images to and from a database.
-Please view the Dockerfile for image build configuration.
+This project is intended to be a simple dockerized Angular 11 application which processes images(Sprites) into a spritesheet.
+This spritesheet builder will be able to work with sprites of various sizes by finding the largest image and appending the difference in size with an alpha layer.

-TODO:

-- Create and add a container of this image to a network.

-- Add MongoDB to the container network or implement AWS Lambda which will probably require Fargate and ECS.

-- If AWS Lambda was not chosen, add a container of an ASP.NET image.
+This project is containerized via Docker and will be pushed to Docker Hub once completed.